C Sharp (programming language): Name

 This convention is reflected in the ECMA-334 C# Language Specification.

-The "sharp" suffix has been used by a number of other .NET languages that are variants of existing languages, including J# (a .NET language also designed by Microsoft that is derived from Java 1.1), A# (from Ada), and the functional programming language F#.
+The "sharp" suffix has been used by a number of other Microsoft .NET compatible/compliant languages that are variants of existing languages, including J# (a .NET language also designed by Microsoft that is derived from Java 1.1), A# (from Ada), and the functional programming language F#.
 The original implementation of Eiffel for .NET was called Eiffel#, a name retired since the full Eiffel language is now supported.
 The suffix has also been used for libraries, such as Gtk# (a .NET wrapper for GTK and other GNOME libraries) and Cocoa# (a wrapper for Cocoa).

 Versions

+Development of the text for standards (beginning with C# 6) is done on GitHub.
+C# 7 was submitted to Ecma and approved in December 2023.
+As of January 2024, the standard for C# 8 is currently under development, referencing the approved language proposals.

 Syntax

-The core syntax of the C# language is similar to that of other C-style languages such as C, C++ and Java, particularly:
+The core syntax of the C# language is similar to that of other C-style languages such as C, Objective-C, C++ and Java, particularly: